amanchandra333/amanchandra333.github.io/_posts/2016-12-07-assembling-a-multicopter.markdown

 ## Summary
 This blog is a guide to assemble a multicopter with an onboard low level microcontroller, starting from the very quad-root level.
-Hop onboard, let's get started.
+Hop onboard, let's get started!

 ---